Overview

 Ophthalmic Clinician Data Access (OCDA) Application

-Health Boards currently hold data on the National Primary Care Clinician Database (NPCCD) system in relation to optometrists/OMPs who provide GOS and the Community Glaucoma Service (CGS) in the relevant Health Board’s area.
+Health Boards hold data on the National Primary Care Clinician Database (NPCCD) system in relation to optometrists/OMPs who provide GOS and the Community Glaucoma Service (CGS) in the relevant Health Board’s area.

 OCDA also provides optometrists/OMPs with the means to submit specified data change requests to Health Boards on a system to system basis.
 Data change requests that cannot be made via OCDA should be emailed to the relevant organisation as set out in OCDA.